alexandersandberg/alexandersandberg.com/Content/now.md

 layout: page
 description: What I’m up to right now.
 publishedAt: 2018-11-14
-updatedAt: 2024-07-28
+updatedAt: 2024-09-23
 ---

 ## Balance 2.0

 I’m making good progress on the complete redesign and rewrite of Balance.
-I might start sharing some more detailed progress updates publicly soon, although I don’t know where (see next point).
+I might start sharing some more detailed progress updates publicly soon.

 ## Phasing out social media